isomerpages/moh-hib/index.md

 ---
 layout: homepage
-title: Health Information Act
+title: Health Information Bill
-description: An Isomer site of the Singapore Government
+description: A website on the Health Information Bill
 image: /images/moh_logo.png
 permalink: /
 notification: Here's a notification bar you can use!